 By Susan Johnson

-Four Horses consists of three points on each thigh: 88.17, 88.18, and 88.19, Middle, Upper and Lower Four Horses, totaling six points.
+Four Horses consists of three acupuncture points on each thigh: 88.17, 88.18, and 88.19, Middle, Upper and Lower Four Horses, totaling six points.
 This point pattern is wonderfully effective, easy to locate, and very versatile.
-Tung’s Points practitioners highly value these points, as they treat a wide and diverse array of disorders.
-I love these points and use them more frequently than any other point pattern in my practice.
+Master Tung’s Points practitioners highly value these points, as they treat a wide and diverse array of disorders.
 In this paper, I present the point locations and indications, and provide a detailed explanation of how the Four Horses point pattern works when combined with certain other important points in Master Tung’s system.

 Four Horses are primary points for asthma and pneumonia, and are also very good for acute or chronic cough.
 This point combination is my first choice for colds and flus.
 It is also an excellent choice for allergies, seasonal allergies, and immune system weakness.
 It is used for rhinitis and all sinus problems, including sinus infection, sinus inflammation, and mucus.
 Four Horses is effective for nasal polyps and nasal atrophy as well.
 Nasal atrophy means a loss of the ability to smell, and therefore a subsequent inability to taste; this occurs, for example, in post-surgical patients who wake up from anesthesia and cannot smell or taste.

-Four Horses are my favorite points for nearly all kinds of skin disorders.
+Four Horses excel in treating nearly all kinds of skin disorders.
 Muscle treats muscle.
 Muscle also treats skin.
 These are fabulous points for the skin—for itching, pruritis, acne, shingles, psoriasis, and eczema.
 They treat skin fungus as well as thickening of the skin or scleroderma.
 Located very near the stomach channel and in large muscle with significant nerve and blood supplies, these points tonify the spleen and the qi.
 They adjust the spleen and stomach, and can be very effective in the treatment of fibromyalgia and multiple sclerosis, as well as skin disorders.
 You may also use these points for hemiplegia, facial paralysis or spasm, and postpartum invasion of external wind chill causing joint pain, also known as after-birth wind.

 This point pattern can help the ears, too.
 For otitis media, ear inflammation, ear infection, deafness, and tinnitus, try Four Horses.
 The combination is effective for thyroid issues, hyperthyroid, enlarged thyroid, goiter, and protrusion of the eyeballs due to hyperthyroid.